 Sizing is a problem people often run into when buying their first pair of Chaco, Teva or Keen sandals.
 The best way to avoid the hassle of a return and get it right the first time is to check out the Q&A section on the product pages.
 There’s a good chance someone has already asked about sizing.

-Another effective method is to search “size” or “sizing” in the reviews and check the most recent reviews to see how current owners ordered theirs.
+Another effective method is to search “size” or “sizing” in the feedback and check the most recent feedback to see how people ordered theirs.
 In my experience, Teva sandals are true to size.

 Do Chacos run big?